Hacked.com icon

 • Change the Amazon password from a clean device.

-• Review logged-in devices and active sessions and remove anything unfamiliar (TODO(verify) exact screens on web vs mobile).
+• Review logged-in devices and active sessions and remove anything unfamiliar.

-Safety note: do not call Amazon “support” numbers from emails, texts, or search ads.
-Use only official support entry points.
+Safety note: do not call Amazon support numbers from emails, texts, or search ads.
+Use only official support entry points inside Amazon or Amazon Pay.

-• Change your email password and enable 2FA.
+• Change your email password and enable two-factor authentication.

-• Remove suspicious mailbox rules (forwarding) and sign out unknown sessions.
+• Remove suspicious mailbox rules, forwarding, and unknown sessions.

 • If your phone number is a recovery method and you lost service unexpectedly, treat it as possible SIM swapping.